-The 12-week required third-year internal medicine clerkship is rated highly by the students.
-We have been ranked #1 or #2 for the past 8 years, based on the highest end of clerkship score for all of the required clerkships.
+The 12-week required third-year internal medicine clerkship is consistently ranked #1 or #2, based on the highest end of clerkship score for all of the required clerkships.

 “I was surprised to see how much students were valued, how much our role was emphasized, and how much attention and time was given to our education.”